Studio

 Each project unfolds at its own pace, shaped by collaboration, critical thinking, and material sensitivity.

-This is not a catalogue—it’s a conversation in progress.
+This is a conversation in progress.

 Garment as Philosophy